dennisthomas/openai-apps-sdk-examples/totalwireless/server/README.md

-# Visible MCP Server (Node.js)
+# Total Wireless MCP Server (Node.js)

-This is an MCP server that exposes Visible plans and devices catalog as interactive widgets.
+This is an MCP server that exposes Total Wireless plans, devices catalog, and store locator as interactive widgets.

 ## Features

-- **Visible Plans Carousel**: Browse Visible mobile plans with pricing and details
+- **Total Wireless Plans Carousel**: Browse Total Wireless mobile plans with pricing and details
-- **Visible Devices Carousel**: Browse available smartphones and wearables
+- **Total Wireless Devices Carousel**: Browse available smartphones and wearables
+- **Store Locator**: Find Total Wireless retail locations by state and city with interactive map integration

 ## Running the Server